History of the Library

 By 1928, the community was convinced the library needed a building of its own to hold the ever-growing collection, then over 5,300 volumes, as well as the many community members who came to browse.
 The community raised the $20,000 needed by public subscriptions.
 The plans were drawn by Alfred Bussell and are believed to have been executed by Samuel Horsfall, neither of whom would accept a penny for their work.

 In 1930, the new library was opened on Senter Street, in what is now the Community Center.
 There was a fireplace to greet the patrons and a "real" children's room.
 An addition was made to that building in 1957.
 Called "the wing", it was larger than the original building.

-After a long search and the rejection of several locations, the Grunfelds donated their property on South Greeley Avenue for the explicit use of a new library building.
+After a long search and the rejection of several locations, the Grunfelds donated their property on South Greeley Avenue for the explicit use of a new library building in 1974.
 The building was designed by Chappaqua resident Philip M. Chu and opened in December, 1978.